 Many businesses invest their resources in getting industry experts to train their teams.
 Often the training has to take place in multiple shifts.
 This is done to ensure that some employees are at work all the time and that the business does not suffer.
 With video, you can have an industry expert record a video for your team.

 That way, the expert needs to speak only once, and your team can watch the content at their convenience.
-Modern video maker online tools ensure that the content is visually appealing and lets you use appropriate infographics, and images to highlight the key points.
+Modern video maker online tools ensure that the content is visually appealing and lets you use appropriate infographics and images to highlight the key points.
 This increases the retention abilities of the viewer and gives your business a good ROI on the training.

 PR Support Materials

 If your business is into CSR or community initiatives, you can compile clips from such events and make them into videos.
 These will help you to build a sense of community around your business offering.
 Also, if your brand is into monthly newsletters, you can switch to video.
-Considering the ‘open’ rate of such newsletters is usually quite low, substituting it with a video talk show will yield positive results.
+Considering the ‘open’ rate of such newsletters is usually relatively low, substituting it with a video talk show will yield positive results.

 The scope of video is diverse, and brands are continuously exploring different ways of inculcating video content.
 Today, we see several advancements in 360-degree videos and VR content.
-In the comings days, these are expected to revolutionize the world of videos.
+In the coming days, these are expected to revolutionize the world of videos.
 With the right editing tools, videos will give you a headstart in the competitive world of business.
-As your brand keeps up with the times and leverage videos to write its success story, here’s wishing you a successful journey ahead.
+As your brand keeps up with the times and leverages videos to write its success story, here’s wishing you a successful journey ahead.